1. What’s the difference between Upward Bound Math Science (UBMS) and Upward Bound (UB)?

 9. What are the responsibilities of parents who have participants in the Upward Bound Programs?

 Parents are expected to show their support by encouraging their son or daughter to fully participate and make sure s/he arrives and is picked up on time at the designated locations for activities.
-Support is also demonstrated by attending the Annual Banquet (a Saturday in May or June), Junior Night (financial aid and college selection presentation for juniors), Closer-to-College sessions, and other events parents are invited to attend.
+Support is also demonstrated by attending the Annual Reception (a Saturday in May) or Junior Night (financial aid and college selection presentation for juniors), Closer-to-College sessions, and other events parents are invited to attend.

 10. What are EAPs?